 Organic traffic refers to the traffic on your website generated by free search engines such as Google or Bing or Yahoo.
-It is a valuable resource which usually represents more than half of your website total traffic.
+It is a valuable resource that usually represents more than half of your website’s total traffic.

 SEA refers to the traffic generated by paid marketing, thanks to pay-per-click ads.
 On the one hand, SEA is a great tool because it permits complete control over your online campaign and gives you instant traffic.
 On the other hands, the disadvantage of the SEA is the monetary cost.

 How to calculate organic traffic and SEA?

 Website traffic is an essential metric, but by itself, it could be misleading!
 For example, if you’re getting a lot of traffic, but aren’t converting visitors into leads, there is something wrong in your strategy.

 The key is to contrast your website traffic to other measures.
 By contrasting website traffic to marketing leads, you could evaluate the efficiency of your marketing actions and their impact on your company’s ROI.

 How to calculate Website Traffic to Marketing Leads?

 Your website traffic to marketing lead is the percentage of visitors who turned into leads.
 To measure this KPI, you need to divide the number of unique visits by the number of leads generated over the same time period.
 For example, if you have 1,000 website visitor in January and 100 new leads in this time frame, that means your website traffic to lead ratio is 10% conversion rate.

 Website Traffic to Marketing Leads = the number of unique visits on a specific time period / the number of leads generated over the same time period.